- Descriptive Statistics: frequency distributions, graphical displays, measures of central tendency, measures of dispersion.

 Use of only Commerce and Business Administration faculty-approved calculators.

-FINC 1231 or (Principles of Math 12 with a C or Pre-Calculus 12 with a C or equivalent) OR currently active in the:
+FINC 1231 or (Principles of Math 12 with a C or Pre-Calculus 12 with a C or equivalent) OR currently active in one of the following:

 PBD Computer and Information Systems